osama127001/Multinode-Cloudera-Cluster/README.md

 * Static IP will be set after the restart.

+## Update Yum
+Update yum using the following command:

+       yum update

 ## 5. Check the availlable memory and storage
 * to check the available memory of the system, use the following command: